Skip to main content

 • Disposition: children who are shy, introverted, timid, or restrained are at greater risk of developing social anxiety disorder.

 • Environment: social phobia may also be a learned behavior.
 The disorder could also develop when you see the anxious conduct of others.
-Also, the condition is common in children whose parents who are more authoritarian.
+Also, the condition is common in children whose parents are more authoritarian.

-• Work demands: having to give a speech in public, meeting new people, making work presentations may prompt social phobia symptoms for the first time.
+• Work demands: having to give a speech in public, meeting new people, and making work presentations may prompt social phobia symptoms for the first time.
 These manifestations generally commence during adolescence.

 Social Anxiety Disorder Treatment

 Psychotherapy (psychological counseling) and medication are used to treat social phobia.
 The therapeutic measures are carried out in close consultation with the patient, and a combination treatment of psychotherapy and medication is often used.
-Social phobia can be treated both as part of a single therapy and as part of a group therapy.
+Social phobia can be treated both as part of a single therapy and as part of group therapy.

 Counseling helps ameliorate the symptoms of the disorder in most people.
 You will be taught how to identify and alter negative thoughts about yourself.
 Cognitive behavioral therapy or CBT is the commonest type of counseling.
-CBT is based up on the suggestion that your own thoughts decide how you behave; not other people of situations.
+CBT is based on the suggestion that your thoughts decide how you behave; not other people or situations.
 An undesirable situation will not change; however, you can alter the way you think and act.

 Counseling will also help you work up to facing the situations that you fear the most.
 It will help you become better skilled at handling fear-inducing situations and helps develop self-confidence to face them.
 Your counselor will also teach you stress management techniques for relaxation and rejuvenation.